Booster effectiveness wanes after 4 months, but showed sturdy protection against hospitalization, CDC study shows

 Even after four months, the 78 percent effectiveness in preventing hospitalizations is “a silver lining,” Ko said.
 “It’s another argument that getting boosted now will prepare you better when you need to get boosted again in the face of new variants.”

-While a booster’s protection declines more over time in preventing visits to urgent care or emergency departments, Jeanne Marrazzo, an infectious-diseases physician at the University of Alabama at Birmingham, she also noted the robust protection against hospitalization, even after four months.
+While a booster’s protection declines more over time in preventing visits to urgent care or emergency departments, Jeanne Marrazzo, an infectious-diseases physician at the University of Alabama at Birmingham, also noted the robust protection against hospitalization, even after four months.

 The study does not provide the level of detail to know whether people were going to urgent care clinics for “a little sniffle,” she said.
 “That’s not the same thing as coming into the ICU and needing to be intubated.”